vanchee/containers-sydsummit-workshop-2019/all-lab-modules/lab2a-option1-ecs-labs/03-automating-end-to-end-deployments-for-aws-fargate/ignoreME.md

 Here's what you'll be doing:

+* Move the Source code to AWS CodeCommit.

+AWS CodeCommit is a fully-managed source control service that hosts secure Git-based repositories.
+It makes it easy for teams to collaborate on code in a secure and highly scalable ecosystem.
+CodeCommit eliminates the need to operate your own source control system or worry about scaling its infrastructure.
+You can use CodeCommit to securely store anything from source code to binaries, and it works seamlessly with your existing Git tools.

-* Create new buildspec for production environments
+* Review the buildspec for production environments
+The code pipeline and the buildspec has already been deployed through the initial CloudFormation template that was launched.

-* Create Pipeline for deployments
+* Review the Code Pipeline for deployments
+The code pipeline and the buildspec has already been deployed through the initial CloudFormation template that was launched.

-* Deploy new version of Project Cuddle
+* Deploy new version of Project Cuddle and test the End to End deployments.

 ### Configure Git credentials